 Fluid restriction is important in some of the indications.
 Follow the instructions from your doctor or pharmacist based on indications and products.

 Common dosing schedule:

 For conventional tablets, it can be administered with or without food.
-If indicated for nocturnal enuresis, fluid intake should be limited a minimum of 1 hour prior to dose until at least 8 hours after administration.
+If indicated for nocturnal enuresis, fluid intake should be limited to a minimum of 1 hour prior to dose until at least 8 hours after administration.

 For orodispersible tablets, it should be administered 1 hour before bedtime.
-Besides, fluid intake should be limited a minimum of 1 hour prior to dose until at least 8 hours after administration.
+Besides, fluid intake should be limited to a minimum of 1 hour prior to dose until at least 8 hours after administration.

 This schedule is for reference only, adjustments may be made according to individual needs.

 Some common medications Desmopressin may interact with:

 Please notify your doctor or pharmacist if you are taking the above medication, dosage adjustments might be needed.